* Q4 worse than expected, revenue down sharply

 * CEO Cryan says not satisfied with results

-FRANKFURT, Feb 2 (Reuters) - Deutsche Bank appealed for investors to be patient after it posted its third consecutive annual loss in 2017, taking a hit from challenging markets, a drop in investment bank revenue and a U.S. tax reform, after a difficult fourth quarter.
+FRANKFURT, Feb 2 (Reuters) - Deutsche Bank on Friday posted its third consecutive annual loss in 2017, taking a hit from challenging markets, a drop in investment bank revenue and a U.S. tax reform, after a difficult fourth quarter.

-"We believe we are firmly on the path to producing growth and higher returns with sustained discipline on costs and risks," Chief Executive John Cryan said in a statement on Friday.
+"We believe we are firmly on the path to producing growth and higher returns with sustained discipline on costs and risks," Chief Executive John Cryan said in a statement.
 "We have made progress, but we are not yet satisfied with our results."

-Investors have called on Cryan to cut costs, but the bank said it anticipated costs this year of 23 billion euros ($28.6 billion), higher than a previously targeted 22 billion and down only 4 percent from 2017.
+Investors have called on Cryan to cut costs, but the bank said it anticipated costs in 2018 of 23 billion euros, higher than a previously targeted 22 billion.

 Last March Deutsche announced an overhaul that includes the integration of its Postbank retail bank unit with its own in-house Deutsche Bank-branded consumer bank, as well as the partial sale of its asset management unit.

-Still, executives have warned that a recovery would be a long, hard slog that would take years.
+Still, the bank's executives have warned that a recovery would be a long, hard slog that would take years, not quarters.

 Continued weak performance at the bank has prompted some investors to question whether Cryan should be given more time to turn around the bank, after less than three years as CEO.

-It reported a 2017 loss of 497 million euros, worse than the loss of 290 million forecast by nine banks and brokerages polled by Reuters.
+It reported a 2017 loss of 497 million euros ($621 million), worse than the loss of 290 million forecast by nine banks and brokerages polled by Reuters.

 U.S. tax reforms prompted a non-cash tax charge of 1.4 billion euros, pushing the bank into a full-year loss.

-Its cash-cow bond-trading division saw revenue tumble 29 percent in the quarter due to lower client activity in less volatile markets.
+Its cash-cow bond-trading division saw revenue tumble 29 percent due to lower client activity in less volatile markets.
 Competitors saw similar declines.

-During his tenure, Cryan has stabilised the bank, raised capital, confronted legal challenges and managed the demands of greater regulation.
+During his tenure, Cryan has stabilized the bank, raised capital, designed an overhaul, confronted legal challenges and managed the demands of greater regulation.

-But shareholders are now voicing their impatience.
+But shareholders are now airing their impatience.
 Hendrik Leber, a fund manager with Acatis, said he liked Cryan personally.
 "But I don't know which direction Deutsche Bank is heading toward," he said.

 "With UBS, the direction was clear with its big restructuring," Leber said.
 "I'm not seeing a clear strategy with Deutsche Bank."

-Adding to its problems, the bank has been the focus of national debate over its intention to resume bonuses despite its loss.
+Recently, the bank has been the focus of national debate over its intention to resume bonuses despite its full-year loss.
+Earlier this week, government spokesman Steffen Seibert told reporters: "Company management must of course ask what impression it leaves in public."